0xadada/0xadada.github.io/_posts/2016-11-06-travel-italy-switzerland.md

 </figure>

 Travel is just a big distraction of novelty and the remarkable.
 It's easy to forget everything and be immersed in the distraction.

+> Tourism, human circulation considered as consumption, a by-product of the
+> circulation of commodities, is fundamentally nothing more than the leisure
+> of going to see what has become banal.
+The economic organization of visits
+> to different places is already in itself the guarantee of their equivalence.
+> <cite>Guy Debord<sup class="Ref" id="ref:cite:1">[[1](#cite:1)]</sup></cite>

 So if you are looking for something inwards, be prepared to focus on whats inside, not whats outside.
 Travel can be an escape from oneself or ones responsibilities, an escape more powerful than other forms of escape.